 A glowing card effect from CUE Cards.

-As my first freelance job, I felt under a lot of pressure to deliver - thankfully, the dev team were happy with the results I turned in.
+As my first freelance job, I felt under a lot of pressure to deliver - thankfully, the dev team were happy with the results I turned in, and continued to give me new effects to work on throughout the year.